plzin/plzin.github.io/posts/polynomials.md

 I will explain at the end how "the necessity of the complex numbers" ultimately stems from "the necessity of polynomials" but maybe you can already see how.

-I think the property of polynomials that I am about to explain might an unstated things that people, who have understood it, think is so obvious that they don't realize that others may not know it.
+I think the property of polynomials that I will explain is so obvious in hindsight, that people who have seen it, often don't even realize that others may not know.

 I remember reading a reddit post about this topic years ago where the top comment was about eigenvalues and the characteristic polynomial of a matrix,